-conventional (including from tight formations) wells drilled, reserves added, reserve levels, and expected production-to-reserve ratios in the WCSB.
+The vast majority of natural gas produced in Canada is from the WCSB.
+Therefore, a more detailed approach was used in modeling supplies from this region.
+The OGSM contains a series of estimated and accounting equations for forecasting conventional (including from tight formations) wells drilled, reserves added, reserve levels, and expected production-to-reserve ratios in the WCSB.
 These beginning-of-year reserves and the expected production-to-reserve ratios are used within the NGTDM to build a supply curve for conventional natural gas production in Western Canada.
 The form of this supply curve is effectively the same as the one used to represent non-associated natural gas production in the lower 48 region.
 This curve is described later in this chapter, with the exceptions related to Canada noted.
 A primary difference is that the supply curve for the lower 48 States represents non-associated natural gas production net of lease and plant fuel consumption; whereas the Western Canada supply curve represents total conventional natural gas production inclusive of lease and plant fuel consumption.

 Natural gas produced from unconventional sources (coal beds and shale) in Western Canada is based on an assumed production profile, with the area under the curve equal to the assumed ultimate recovery (CUR\ULTRES).
-The production level is initially specified in terms of the forecast year and uses one form before reaching its peak production level and a second form after reaching its peak production level.
+The production level is initially specified in terms of the forecast year and is set using one functional form before reaching its peak production level and a second functional form after reaching its peak production level.
 Before reaching peak production, the production levels are assumed to follow a quadratic form, where the level of production is zero in the first year (LSTYR0) and reaches its peak level (PARMB) in the peak year (PKIYR).
 After peak production the production path is assumed to decline linearly to the last year (LSTYR) when production is again zero.
 The two curves meet in the peak year (PKIYR) when both have a value equal to the peak production level (PARMB).
 The actual production volumes are adjusted to reflect an assumed technological improvement and by a factor that depends on the difference between an assumed price trajectory and the actual price projected in the model.
 The specifics follow: